Help & FAQ

 We ask that whenever possible, all Collaborations members include a photo of themselves on their profile.
 In our online community, it is extremely helpful to be able to put a face to a name.

-How do I join a collaboration team (and why would I join one)?
+How do I join a collaboration team or community of practice (and why would I join one)?

-Collaboration teams are the backbone of Collaborations, and are tied to the five-year Arctic Research Plan.
-In addition, Collaborations has several self-forming teams that members have used to organize around other Arctic research topics.
-You may join as many teams as you like.
-There is no obligation to do anything when you join a team, but you will automatically receive an email invitation when team meetings are scheduled, and will see posts from other members in your homepage feed and email digest.
+You may join as many collaboration teams and communities of practice as you like.
+There is no obligation to do anything when you join, but you will automatically receive an email invitation when meetings are scheduled, and will see posts from other members in your homepage feed and email digest.

-To sign up for collaboration teams, click the Teams tab on the website menu.
-Click the blue “Join” button next to any team to sign up.
+To sign up for collaboration teams and communities of practice, click the Teams tab on the website menu.
+Click the blue “Join” button next to any group to sign up.

-How do I join a collaboration team meeting and add it to my calendar?
+How do I join a collaboration team or community of practice meeting and add it to my calendar?

 You can see all upcoming events on the Events page.
 To RSVP for an event, click on the blue “I will attend” button.
 You can also RSVP on the specific event’s page using the same button.